learn-the-web/topics/video-audio.md

 Git, and therefore GitHub, are not made for large files, like video and audio.
 If you accidentally sync a video into your repo you’ll probably jam it up—so just don’t put video files into your repository.

 There are different solutions for where to host your video files.
 The quickest and easiest way is YouTube or Vimeo: bandwidth is free and they give you a complete, functional, well used & tested player, they even automatically switch between SD and HD.
-But the problem with YouTube & Vimeo is you have to use their player and their embed code, you also lose a lot, practically all, of the Javascript functionality.
+But the problem with YouTube & Vimeo is you have to use their player and their embed code, you also lose a lot, practically all, of the JavaScript functionality.

 So another solution is to use a separate host for your large files.
 You could use a traditional, shared host like [SiteGround](https://www.siteground.com/), or a CDN (Content Delivery Network).